 The following guides have been developed to support national patient and carer groups and patient experts who are involved with NICE's technology appraisals.

-Information for national patient and carer groupsWe have written these documents for national patient and carer organisations who participate, or are interested in participating, in NICE's technology appraisals.
+Information for national patient and carer groupsWe have written these documents for national patient and carer organisations who

 These hints and tips documents have been written to support your organisation in putting forward a successful patient expert nomination.